ARUP-NGS/BMFtools/README.md

 mc | Mate soft-clipped length | Integer |
 NC | Number of changed bases in rescued families of reads. | Integer |
 NF | Mean number of differences between reads and consensus per read in family | Single-precision floating number |
+NP | Number of Pre-rescue reads.
+Number of reads before rescue in a final post-rescue observation. |
 PV | Phred Values for a read which has saturated the phred scoring system | uint32_t array |
 RV | Number of reversed reads in consensus.
 Only for Loeb-style inline chemistry. | Integer |
 SC | Soft-clipped length | Integer |